-Initially, Compounded SOFR; provided that if a Benchmark Transition Event and its related Benchmark Replacement Date (each as defined in "Annex A - Effect of Benchmark Transition Event" in this pricing supplement) have occurred with respect to Compounded SOFR or the thencurrent Benchmark Rate, then the applicable Benchmark Replacement as determined by the alternative procedures set forth under "What Is SOFR?" and "Annex A - Effect of Benchmark Transition Event" in this pricing supplement.
+Benchmark Rate: Initially, Compounded SOFR; provided that if a Benchmark Transition Event and its related Benchmark Replacement Date (each as defined in

+"Annex A - Effect of Benchmark Transition Event" in this pricing supplement) have occurred with respect to Compounded SOFR or the thencurrent Benchmark Rate, then the applicable Benchmark Replacement as determined by the alternative procedures set forth under "What Is SOFR?" and "Annex A - Effect of Benchmark Transition Event" in this pricing supplement.

-With respect to the Observation Period, corresponding to any Interest Period, Compounded SOFR will be a compounded average of daily SOFR over such Observation Period, calculated as follows:
+With respect to the Observation Period corresponding to any Interest Period (after the Initial Interest Periods), Compounded SOFR will be a compounded average of daily SOFR over such Observation Period, calculated as follows: